Cirkit Designer Logo

 • Cause: Insufficient input voltage or loose connections.

-• Solution: Reduce the load current or improve ventilation around the module.
+• Solution: Reduce the load or increase the input voltage within the specified range.

 FAQs

-Q: Can I adjust the output voltage of the module?
+• Q: Can I adjust the output voltage?

-A: No, the output voltage is fixed at 400V and cannot be adjusted.
+A: No, the output voltage is fixed at 400V DC and cannot be adjusted.

-Q: Can I use this module with a battery?
+• Q: Can I use this module with an Arduino?